Air Fryer Potstickers

 • Lightly wet your hands and place the potsticker wrappers on a flat surface.
 Add a spoonful of the filling in the center and fold over.
 Use your fingers to pinch the top several times to decorate.

-• Lightly brush water on the exterior of the potstickers.
-Add them to an air fryer basket and air fryer at 200C/400F for 6-7 minutes, turning halfway through.
+• Lightly brush the exterior of the potstickers with water.
+Add them to an air fryer basket and air fry at 400°F for 6-7 minutes, flipping several times.
+Potstickers are ready once golden and blistered.

 • Remove the potstickers from the air fryer and serve immediately.